 Ancestry.com is the largest genealogy website in the world and has been in business since 1983 and online since 1996.
 They have over 20,000 public record databases from numerous countries that members can search for their family history.
-Combining all of these databases together would give you over 6 billion records, with new records being added each week.
+Combining all of these databases together would give you over 20 billion records, with millions of new records being added each week.

 Ancestry is constantly adding new content for users who are interested in discovering their family history.
 They have a digitizing system that can handle historical hand written documents and they have many relationships with all levels of government archives, religious institutions and historical societies to gain access to these documents.
 Plus, Ancestry.com has the largest online community of people interested in family histories.
 This community generates much content, from creating public family trees, to uploading documents and photos.
 In the last 4 years alone more that 24 million family trees have been create that contain 2.4 billion profiles.
 Over 60 million uploaded documents and pictures have been attached to these trees along with 940 million records from Ancestry.com databases.

 All this information available to members may seem daunting but Ancestry.com provides easy to use tools that makes finding other family members simple.
 Once you have entered all the information you know about your family there is also a simple search option that Ancestry.com provides which fills in any missing information that Ancestry.com has stored in their databases about your family.